NYPL/discovery-sandbox/README.md

 ## Business Continuity

-There are variables available in the `.env` dilw to configure the requestable locations.
+There are variables available in the `.env` file to configure the requestable locations.

 - `CLOSED_LOCATIONS` is a semicolon-delimited list of strings.
 Include quotes around the string.
 All locations beginning with any string in this list will be removed from the list of request options. `.env-sample` contains an example of this.